Miss Spider apps

 Miss Spider Apps are children's apps for the iPad, iPhone, and iPod Touch published by Callaway Digital Arts.
-They can be purchased in Apple's App Store and feature the beloved character Miss Spider, who also appears in the bestselling books by David Kirk and the Nick Jr. program Miss Spider's Sunny Patch Friends.
+They can be purchased in Apple's App Store and feature the beloved character Miss Spider, who also appears in the bestselling books by David Kirk and the Nick Jr. Channel program Miss Spider's Sunny Patch Friends.

-The apps contain a storybook with spoken narration and animations when certain images are pressed; a CGI-animated movie of the story; a memory game; several jigsaw puzzles; and a painting game.
+The apps contain a storybook with spoken narration and animations when certain images are pressed; an animated movie of the story; a memory game; several jigsaw puzzles; and a painting game.